isabella232/dynamic-media-classic.en-1/help/creating-template.md

 >[!NOTE]
 >
->If necessary, Scene7 shrinks images to make them fit in the canvas when you create an image layer.
+>If necessary, Dynamic Media Classic shrinks images to make them fit in the canvas when you create an image layer.

 ## Creating a text layer {#creating-a-text-layer}